-The results of the scenarios provide the Trustee with a clear overview of how resilient the investment strategy is with regards to various climate change outcomes.
+The results of the scenarios provide the Trustee with an overview of how resilient the investment strategy is with regards to various climate change outcomes.
+The Trustee is aware this does not allow for changes within the strategy that are expected over that time, for example de-risking activities.
 The Trustee carried out an assessment of the Scheme's full funding strategy as at 31 March 2022.
 The results are summarised below.